Solar battery cost Perth 2026: full price guide with rebates

 - Extended cable runs: If your battery location is far from the switchboard, additional cabling may add $200–$800

-Battery prices in Perth have never been lower, and the combination of federal and WA state rebates makes 2026 an excellent time to install.
-The key is to focus on the after-rebate cost per kWh — for SSL-approved batteries, this typically works out to $500–$700/kWh after all incentives.
+Battery prices in Perth are at their lowest point so far, and federal plus WA state rebates cut the out-of-pocket cost further.
+The figure that matters is the after-rebate cost per kWh: for SSL-approved batteries, that typically works out to $500–$700/kWh once all incentives apply.
 Use our savings calculator to see exact costs and payback for your household.

 Enter your household details to see personalised pricing with all applicable WA and federal rebates included.